Second panel content goes here...

 Many patients in our clinic are treated for this condition using keyhole surgery.
 However, Desi is tiny, weighing only 1.8 kg at diagnosis, and so this wasn’t a practical option.
 Therefore JackieDemetriou, Head of Soft Tissue Surgery, performed open chest surgery to repair the defect.

 The operation was successful and Desi has recovered very well.
-She is now 17 weeks old, has grown noticeably, and is no longer showing signs of coughing or breathlessness.
+When she came back aged 17 weeks, she had grown noticeably, and was no longer showing signs of coughing or breathlessness.
 Her grateful owners have reported that she is much more alert and active and is, in fact, giving her Akita companions the run around!

 Desi is now being weaned off the post surgery medication and we are pleased to say that her outlook is very good.